sprawld/gulp-replace-include/README.md

 }
 ```

-Often you'll have all files in a source directory.
-You can set this `src` directory.
-This is the root folder for your files.
+If the base folder for your source files is not where your gulpfile is, you can set the `src` directory.

-You can also provide the root of your destination folder `dist`.
+You can also provide a different directory (`dist`) for the file includes and requires.
-This will point file includes to their destination folder counterpart.
 Useful if you want to, for example, inline minified CSS or Javascript.